MeltwaterArchive/datasift-python/doc-tools/README.md

 This document exists for the benefit of anyone who wants to generate a new sets of docs for the GitHub pages for this project.

+**Should git ask you to set up your credentials, please follow the instructions it gives you and use your real name and your DataSift email address.
+Do not use pseudonyms or private email addresses.**

 1. Make sure that git is installed on your system:

     `git --version`